 Top loaders versus front loaders

-For many years top loading machines have been the most popular in New Zealand, but the European style front loader washing machine is becoming more common.
-There are some good reasons for switching over.
+For many years top loading machines have been the most popular in New Zealand, but there are some good reasons for considering a front loader.

-- Generally faster washing times (typically 30 to 45 minutes).
+- Have faster washing times (typically 30 to 45 minutes).

-Generally slower washing times (typically 60 to 90 minutes).
+Have slower washing times (typically 60 to 150 minutes).

-Many only have a cold water connection with internal water heating, and/or do not have a cold wash option.
+Some only have a cold water connection with internal water heating.

 Smart use of washing machines